Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Main Results

 \item As $\lm$ approaches $\tau$ from the right,

 \item The random variables $z$ and $s^2$ are positively correlated: $\text{cov}(z, s^2) = \mathbb{E}\,z s^2 - \mathbb{E}z \, \mathbb{E}s^2 > 0$, which is equivalent to

 \end{enumerate}

 The last three assumptions require some explanations.
-First, we note that assumption~\ref{a:rvs} is not particularly restrictive.
-The actual observations $\set{y_i}$ need not be bounded or nonnegative.
-The requirement that $z$ should take values within a finite interval on the positive axis can be enforced by choosing a suitable function $\mathcal{T}(\cdot)$.
+First, we note that assumption~\ref{a:rvs} requires that $z$ should take values within a finite interval on the positive axis.
+This can be enforced by choosing a suitable function $\mathcal{T}(\cdot)$.
 For example, in the problem of phase retrieval, the measurement model ($y = s^2$) leads to unbounded $\set{y_i}$.
-We can choose
+We can set

-where $t > 0$ is some parameter and $\charfn(\cdot)$ is the indicator function.
+where $t > 0$ is some parameter and $\charfn_{\abs{y} \le t^2}$ denotes the indicator function for the condition $\abs{y} \le t^2$.
 This is indeed the trimming strategy proposed in \cite{Chen:2015eu}.
-As shown there, this boundedness condition on $z$ is an essential ingredient in achieving linear sample complexities.
+As shown there, this boundedness condition on the support of $z$ is an essential ingredient in achieving linear sample complexities.
+The assumption that $z$ be nonnegative is largely made to simplify our analysis, but this restriction can be removed.
+In a recent work \cite{MondelliM:17}, Mondelli and Montanari extended our results by showing that the same asymptotic predictions presented in this paper still hold under cases where $z$ can take negative values.
+See also Remark~\ref{rem:extension} in \sref{main_results}.

 In assumption~\ref{a:infty}, the expressions in \eref{ub_infty} essentially require that the random variable $z$ should have sufficient probability mass near the upper bound $\ub$.
 Let $h(z) = \mathbb{E}_{s \vert z}(s^2 \vert z)$.
 We show in Appendix~\ref{appendix:infty} that \eref{ub_infty} holds when there exist some positive constants $c_0$ and $\varepsilon$ such that the probability density function $p_Z(z)$ of $z$ and the conditional moment $h(z)$ are both bounded below by $c_0$ for all $z \in [\ub - \varepsilon, \ub]$.
 The model in \eref{trimming} represents one such case.
 Another sufficient condition for \eref{ub_infty} to hold is when the law of $z$ has a point mass at $\ub$.
 The acquisition models described in \eref{logistic} and \eref{subset} in later sections are examples for which this condition is applicable.